bjornkihlberg/chezscheme-socket/README.md

 ; Send data on a socket with send or send-string.
 ; Note: send takes a bytevector while send-string takes a string.
 (send-string client "Hello, client!\n")

+; Check if there is incoming information
+(receiving? client) ; Returns #t means receive-string will return immediately

 ; Receive data on a socket with receive or receive-string.
 ; Note: